alexa-ngo/JESTProjects/README.md

 ## queue API Project

-The queue API project contains the following methods along with its respective unit tests written using JEST.
+The queue API project contains the following methods:

 - enqueue: pushes a value into the queue
 - dequeue: removes the first value from the queue